petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 The test scenario is a form of verification of a punctual, concrete functionality, which is *completely defined*, by this understanding that its finality is known exactly.

+Through the test scenario, we aim to achieve a desired result for a series of known conditions.
+In other words, for a known set of input data, it is verified if the results are the expected ones.

 <!-- -#FIXME drop image when finish -->
 ![wip pic](pictures/under_maintenance.png){ width="300" }